astronomer/airflow-guides/guides/error-notifications-in-airflow.md

             message=slack_msg)
         return failed_alert.execute(context=context)
     ```

-    > Note: in Airflow 2.0 or greater, to use the `SlackWebhookOperator` you will need to install the `apache-airflow-providers-slack` provider package.

  4. Define your `on_failure_callback` parameter in your DAG either as a `default_arg` for the whole DAG, or for specific tasks.
 Set it equal to the function you created in the previous step.
 You should now see any failure notifications show up in Slack!